A traditional recipe which hasn’t yet lost it’s identity, one of my family favorites…

 - Turmeric powder- ¼ tsp

-- Cinnamon stick- 2 inch slice
+- Cinnamon stick- 2-inch slice

 - Water- ½ cup

-- Small onions, chopped- ¼ cup
+- Small onions, minced- ¼ cup

 - Curry leaves- 10 leaves

-- Ghee- 2tbsp
+- Ghee- 2 tbsp

 - Make small rod shapes out of the dough.